mulle-c/mulle-container/README.md

 data structure without, is obviously smaller than the one with.
 If you are managing millions of hashtables, as may be the case when doing database fetches, this can be significant.
-On the other hand, embedding the allocator makes the API be simpler and less susceptible to allocator mix ups.
+On the other hand, embedding the allocator makes the API simpler and less susceptible to allocator mix ups.

 ### NULL leniency